fscorrupt/awesome-stars/README.md

 ## Python

+- [ajmandourah/autorefresh](https://github.com/ajmandourah/autorefresh) - Plex autorefresh is a tool which can be triggered to forcefully refresh a certain content metadata.
 - [google/macops](https://github.com/google/macops) - Utilities, tools, and scripts for managing and tracking a fleet of Macintoshes in a corporate environment
 - [corpnewt/gibMacOS](https://github.com/corpnewt/gibMacOS) - Py2/py3 script that can download macOS components direct from Apple
 - [LizardByte/RetroArcher.bundle](https://github.com/LizardByte/RetroArcher.bundle) - RetroArcher is a gaming plugin for Plex!